Evonik Industries (FRA:EVK) PT Set at €19.00 by UBS Group

-UBS Group set a €19.00 ($19.39) price target on Evonik Industries (FRA:EVK – Get Rating) in a report released on Thursday, Borsen Zeitung reports.
+UBS Group set a €19.00 ($19.39) price target on Evonik Industries (FRA:EVK – Get Rating) in a research report sent to investors on Wednesday, Borsen Zeitung reports.

 Evonik Industries Stock Performance